Counseling Department Staff

 Ms. Kelly Casinelli A-CU

 Kelly Casinelli joined the counseling staff at WBHS in 2017.
 Kelly earned her bachelor’s degree from Michigan State University in history and her master’s in School Counseling from Central Michigan University.
 Ms. Casinelli began her career as a Social Studies teacher at the high school level before moving into the Counseling profession.
 She completed the Michigan College Access Network’s (MCAN) School Counselor Postsecondary Planning Training Course.
+Kelly has also completed several ASCA Specialist courses including Mental Health, Anxiety and Stress Management, and Diversity, Equity and Inclusion among others.
 Ms. Casinelli serves last names A – Cu.

 Ms. JoAnne Wegrzynowicz CV-HA